 Pride and Prejudice by Jane Austen

-Pride and Prejudice is my favourite among the novels by Jane Austen.
+Pride and Prejudice is my favourite novel by Jane Austen.
 The protagonist, Elizabeth, is the second eldest daughter of the Bennet family.
-She is intelligent, playful and witty, but is sometimes hasty to come to conclusions about the characters of others, what leads to a misunderstanding between her and Mr. Darcy.
+She is intelligent, playful and witty, but she is sometimes hasty in coming to conclusions about others’ characters, which leads to a misunderstanding between her and Mr. Darcy.
 He, on the other hand, struggles to get rid of his pride and to give less importance to social status.
 I loved the development of their relationship and the satire present throughout the novel.

 In The Muse, Jessie Burton used a painting shrouded in mystery as a plot device to connect two different time periods and two female characters.
 In 1967, Odelle Bastien is offered a job as a typist at the Skelton Gallery.
 In 1936, Olive Schloss arrives at a house in rural Spain and gathers courage to tell her parents she has been accepted to do a Fine Arts degree.
 Besides being a book about artists, it focuses on important issues such as the unequal treatment of women and racism.